-- Distortion brings about a change in the shape of the audio waveform, meaning the output is different from the input.
+- Distortion changes the shape of the audio waveform, meaning the output is different from the input.

 - If a single frequency (a test tone) is played into a system, and the output consists of multiple frequencies, there is non-linear distortion.

-- If there is any output that does not scale with the input signal level applied, it is noise, and we consider that separate from distortion.
+- If any output does not scale with the input signal level applied, it is noise, and we consider that separately from distortion.

-Audio signals get distorted in much the same ways that an image gets distorted when it passes through a dirty or broken lens, or when the image is saturated or “blown out.”
-Distortion can occur at multiple points in the audio signal chain, in both recording and playback.
+Audio signals get distorted in much the same way an image gets distorted when it passes through a dirty or broken lens or when the image is saturated or “blown out.”
+Distortion can occur in both recording and playback at multiple points in the audio signal chain.

 What causes distortion?

 A signal distorts when an audio device’s output doesn’t track the input with perfect accuracy.
 The purely electronic components of our signal chain (amplifiers, DACs) tend to be far more accurate than the electro-acoustic components, known as transducers.
 Transducers convert electrical signals to mechanical movement to create sound, like a loudspeaker—or vice versa, like a microphone.
-The moving parts and magnetic elements of transducers typically become very non-linear outside of a narrow operating range.
-However, if you push electronics to amplify a signal beyond their capabilities, things can quickly start to sound bad.
+Transducers’ moving parts and magnetic elements typically become non-linear outside of a narrow operating range.
+However, pushing electronics to amplify a signal beyond their capabilities can quickly sound bad.

 Distortion is used creatively in music production, but that is a whole subject in itself.
-What we’re focusing on here is distortion in audio reproduction—otherwise known as the playback path—meaning how you listen over speakers or headphones.
-For accurate sound reproduction, which is really the primary goal of HiFi products, all distortion is considered bad, and equipment manufacturers aim to eliminate as much of it as possible.
+We’re focusing on distortion in audio reproduction—otherwise known as the playback path—meaning how you listen over speakers or headphones.
+For accurate sound reproduction, which is the primary goal of HiFi products, all distortion is considered bad, and equipment manufacturers aim to eliminate as much of it as possible.

 How is distortion quantified?

-Our input signal is the piece of audio we want to play, also known as the “program material”—at least it would be if we were to subjectively describe any distortion that might be present.
+Our input signal is the piece of audio we want to play, also known as the “program material” — at least, it would be if we were to describe any distortion that might be present subjectively.
 At SoundGuys, however, we’re in the business of avoiding subjective descriptions when good objective metrics exist.
 We are going to make objective measurements!

-When we want to characterize audio systems we use test tones (aka sinusoids), or sinusoidal sweeps.
-These are simple audio signals, made up of sine waves at defined frequencies.
-Alone, test tones do not sound musical but are actually the basic building blocks of all complex, musical waveforms, and allow us to create accurate, repeatable, and standardized tests.
-With tests tones, we can more effectively observe and describe the nature of any signal distortion that our device creates under a test.
+When we want to characterize audio systems, we use test tones (aka sinusoids) or sinusoidal sweeps.
+These are simple audio signals made up of sine waves at defined frequencies.
+Alone, test tones do not sound musical but are actually the basic building blocks of all complex, musical waveforms and allow us to create accurate, repeatable, and standardized tests.
+With test tones, we can more effectively observe and describe the nature of any signal distortion our device produces during a test.

 What is linear distortion?

 Strictly speaking, any device that doesn’t have a perfectly flat frequency response produces linear distortion.
 This type of signal distortion prevents the original spectral content of the signal from being faithfully reproduced.
-An ideal frequency response is typically thought of as a flat line—having no linear distortion.
-Keep in mind though that the ideal response may not be a flat line, depending upon the intended application of the device.
+An ideal frequency response is typically considered a flat line with no linear distortion.
+However, remember that the ideal response may not be a flat line, depending upon the device’s intended application.

-It is also possible to change the shape of the audio waveform without modifying frequency content at all by distorting the relative timing of different frequencies’ arrival (this happens in passive loudspeaker crossovers for example).
+It is also possible to change the shape of the audio waveform without modifying frequency content by distorting the relative timing of the arrival of different frequencies (this happens in passive loudspeaker crossovers, for example).
 You can use square waves to test for this, as changes to their shape reveal timing errors, and looking at the waveform quickly identifies problems.
-Phase vs frequency plots can also reveal this timing distortion.
+Phase vs frequency plots can also show this timing distortion.
 Ideal devices that do not introduce phase or timing errors are called linear phase.